Understand the customer journey across your entire organization

 Sometimes, your emails might get lost during a time when the prospect has other priorities, or something has come up in their personal lives.
 Not getting a response doesn’t always mean rejection.

 Therefore, your follow-up sequence should have multiple touch-points.
 Take all eventualities into consideration.
-Perhaps they are indeed busy, or they don’t trust you enough just yet and need more convincing.
+Perhaps they are busy or don’t trust you enough just yet and need more convincing.

 Take these factors into account when crafting your follow-up emails.
 For example, a simple four-step sequence might look like this: